UmeanNever/NovelSum/README.md

 Our codebase supports the following functionalities:
 - **Dataset Diversity Measurement (NovelSum)**:
-  Measures dataset diversity using our NovelSum metrics, which show a 0.97 correlation with instruction-tuned model performance.
+  Measures dataset diversity using our NovelSum metric, which exhibits a 0.97 correlation with instruction-tuned model performance.
 While our experiments focus on general instruction-tuning datasets, NovelSum is broadly applicable to textual datasets across various tasks.
 See Section 3 and 7 of our paper for more information.
 - **Data Selection with Optimized Diversity (NovelSelect)**:
   Selects a diverse subset from a source dataset under a given data budget using our NovelSelect strategy, which outperforms other diversity-oriented data selection strategy.
 Notably, NovelSelect can seamlessly integrate with quality-based data selection methods.
 See Section 6 of our paper for more information.